 - Showcase your value: Describe your qualifications for the position by outlining the pertinent skill set you already have and your prior professional accomplishments.

 - Describe your future: Explain how you will contribute to your employer’s objectives if you are given the opportunity to advance in your current job.
-By connecting it to your prior professional accomplishments, support your thesis.
-Having a better idea of you in the position will benefit your employer.
+By connecting it to your prior professional accomplishments, support your statement.

 - Recognise your weaknesses: Make a plan for how you’ll deal with your current weaknesses so you can prepare for any objections or doubts your employer could have about your suitability for the job.
 For instance, if there is a particular technical ability you lack, explain how you plan to acquire it.